Visions of Daniel

 Should we follow such a tyrannical, irrational God in good conscience?
 Does bearing the self-imposed burden of ungrounded choices make us virtuous?
 Must we go against our own better judgment to be faithful to God?
 Does true religion require us to distrust our own God-given minds and hearts, even at their most honest, informed, and sincere?
 Surely, not!

-We have to honestly admit that religious teaching has sometimess been wrong—hardly about spiritual matters but especially about natural science and ethics.
+We have to honestly admit that religious teaching has sometimes been wrong—hardly about spiritual matters but especially about natural science and ethics.
 The Bible offers blatant examples.
 The earth is not flat, but spherical.
 The sun does not revolve around the earth, but vice versa.
 The earth is not 6,000 years old, but 4.5 billion.
 Women are not inferior and subordinate to men, but all are equally children of God.
 Taking interest on loans is not wrong...although in light of the unconscionable interest being charged on credit cards and other loans these days, one should wonder, "Where are the Bible Literalists when we need them?!"

 My approach here relies on long-standing, natural-law theory, which I apply equally to all of today's difficult questions.
 It presumes that the very structure and functioning of creation indicates how it should be used.
 As we learn more about our world and its working, it is only to be expected—if we are informed and honest—that some of our ethical opinions will change.
 Smoking used to be thought chic; now it's known to be deadly.
 Besides, in a pluralistic world, this approach via natural law seems to me the only realistic one.
 We can no longer rely on disputing religions and opposed cultural practices to give ethical guidance in a global community.

 Of course, relying on natural law, we must be careful to get the natures right.
 On this very point I fault Vatican teaching on sexual ethics.
 Relying on outdated opinion, the Vatican gets the nature of human sexuality wrong and sees animal reproduction as its essential feature.
 In contrast, we should recognize that emotional bonding and interpersonal communion, spiritual matters, not physical, are the sine qua non of human sexuality.
-Then the sexual diversity of recent decades becomes fully legitimate when all sexual sharing serves human wellbeing.
+Then the sexual diversity of recent decades becomes fully legitimate when all sexual sharing serves human well-being.
 For our contemporary questions, the conclusions of contemporary science must provide the most reliable guide.
 The armchair speculation of earlier ages must give way to informed research and documented opinions.

 In a pluralistic world, this approach that appeals to evidence and reason seems the only realistic one.
 The varied opinions of different religions, cultures, and tribes can no longer uncritically serve as our guides: We all now know about them, and they all differ.
 These blatant differences discredit the claims of religion.
 Only appeal to relevant evidence, good-willed pursuit of understanding, and honest judgment achieved in respectful collaboration can be our moral guide—what Bernard Lonergan calls authenticity or human genuineness and what underlies scientific method.